Do Other Countries Believe In The Tooth Fairy?

 Cultural Takes On The Tooth Fairy Around The World

-Tinker Bell would be happy to know that the U.S. isn’t the only country that believes in fairies.
-In the U.K., Australia and Denmark, children leave lost teeth under their pillow for the tooth fairy to collect overnight.
-And just like in the U.S., they usually wake up a few dollars/pounds/euros richer.
+Tinker Bell would be happy to know that the United States isn’t the only country that believes in fairies.
+In the United Kingdom, Australia and Denmark, children leave lost teeth under their pillow for the tooth fairy to collect overnight.
+And just like in the United States, they usually wake up a few dollars/pounds/euros richer.

 Now for a different kind of “tail”: Several countries have baby tooth beliefs involving rodents.
 In many Spanish-speaking countries, kids will leave their tooth under their pillow, but instead of a fairy, Ratoncito (“little mouse”) Perez comes to collect it and leaves behind some cash.
 But the story in Argentina is a bit different.
 Instead of putting the tooth under their pillow, Argentinian kids put it in a glass of water at their bedside.
 Ratoncito Perez comes in the night, takes the tooth, drinks the water (ew!) and leaves a small gift or some coins in the empty glass.